danBhentschel/techio-linux-fs-101-blockdevice/markdowns/02_lesson/03_formatting.md

        missing codepage or helper program, or other error
 ```

 That's because the `sda2` partition hasn't been formatted yet.
 There's no filesystem on it.
 It's just a bunch of random data.
 Let's format it with the EXT4 filesystem.
+In Linux, the command to format a device is `mkfs` (make filesystem).
 Type this command:

 ```
 sudo mkfs.ext4 /dev/sda2